 Kitten vs adult cat

 Kittens are cute, but they can also be fragile.
 I do not recommend getting a small kitten if your children are under 4 years of age.
-If you do want a kitten, see if you can adopt one who is 4-5 months of age.
+If you do want a kitten, see if you can adopt one that is 4-5 months of age.

 No matter how well-intentioned a child may be, they often don’t realise just how strong they are.
 A 1kg kitten is no match for a 15-20kg child.